tashmurra/lm-writing-tool/README.md

   Selects the LLM model to use for grammar checking.
 Stops real-time grammar checking if it is running.
 - **"LLM writing tool: Reset prompts to defaults"** Resets all customized system prompts back to their default values.
+- **"LLM writing tool: Reset all settings to defaults"** Resets all extension settings (prompts and Ollama model) back to their default values.

 ## Configuration

-The extension now supports configurable system prompts, allowing you to customize how the LLM interacts with your text.
+The extension now supports configurable system prompts and Ollama model selection, allowing you to customize how the LLM interacts with your text.
 This enables you to:

 - **Change the language variant** (e.g., British English instead of American English)
 - **Adjust the writing style** (e.g., formal vs. casual tone)
+- **Use different Ollama models** (e.g., faster or higher-quality models)
 - **Modify the number of synonyms** returned
 - **Customize the behavior** for specific use cases